Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 ![module overview]({{site.baseurl}}/assets/medopad/instructions.png){:class="img-responsive"}

+{:#img-caption}
+BDD (Behaviour-Driven-Documentation) for Push Notification
+<br> To Zoom, right-click "Open Image in New Tab"

 ### 3.3 Medication tracker

-Implemented improvements:
+Improvements I suggested:

 - auto-complete
 - fuzzy search

-Suggested but not Implemented due to time constrain:

 - adding multiple medications at once (bulk operation)

-> **"In other apps, I had to scroll a pretty long list to find what I'm looking for, but now this one only needs a few characters to find my drug"**
+> **"In other apps, I had to scroll a long list to locate what I'm looking for, but now this needs  only a few characters"**

 ### 3.4 Push Notification